elastic/package-storage/README.md

 ** removing packages can cause short-term dev problems when a package is in use and then is deleted, some manual maintenance is expected and this does not reflect user experience in production.

-*** for example, during the development of 8.0 as master, all 7.x -SNAPSHOT stack versions (including cloud deploys) will use the `staging` repo to facilitate testing prior to package release, while the formal build candidates and shipped stack versions of Kibana are coded to use the `production` registry.
+*** for example, during the development of 8.0 as main, all 7.x -SNAPSHOT stack versions (including cloud deploys) will use the `staging` repo to facilitate testing prior to package release, while the formal build candidates and shipped stack versions of Kibana are coded to use the `production` registry.
 To update the package storage branch used in a self managed Kibana deploy you can set the below, for example, in the kibana/config/kibana.yml file: xpack.fleet.registryUrl: "htttp://epr-snapshot.elastic.co/"

 # Update Package Registry for a distribution